Leonardo DiCaprio: 2002–2009: Work with Martin Scorsese and film production

 In Blood Diamond, DiCaprio starred as a diamond smuggler from Rhodesia who is involved in the Sierra Leone Civil War.
 While filming, he worked with 24 orphaned children from the SOS Children's Village in Maputo, Mozambique, and said he was touched by his interactions with them.
 To prepare, he spent six months in Africa, learned about camouflage from people in South African military and interviewed and recorded people in the country to improve his accent.
 The film received generally favorable reviews, and DiCaprio was noted for his South African accent, which is generally known as difficult to imitate.
 Claudia Puig of the USA Today approvingly highlighted DiCaprio's transition from a boy to a man on screen, and Ann Hornaday of The Washington Post similarly noted his growth as an actor since The Departed.
 DiCaprio received nominations for an Academy Award and a Golden Globe for Blood Diamond.

 In 2007, DiCaprio produced the comedy drama Gardener of Eden, which according to The Hollywood Reporter's Frank Scheck "lack[ed] the necessary dramatic urgency or black humor to connect with audiences".
 Later that year, he produced, co-wrote and narrated The 11th Hour, a documentary on the state of the natural environment that won the Earthwatch Environmental Film Award in 2008.
 DiCaprio's Appian Way produced Planet Green's Greensburg (2008–2010), which ran for three seasons.
-Set in Greensburg, Kansas, it is about rebuilding the town in a sustainable way after being hit by the May 2007 EF5 tornado.
+Set in Greensburg, Kansas, it is about rebuilding the town in a sustainable way after being hit by the 2007 Greensburg tornado.
 Also in 2008, DiCaprio starred in Body of Lies, a spy film based on the novel of the same name.
 He played one of three agents battling a terrorist organization in the Middle East.
 Considering the film to be a throwback to political features of the 1970s like The Parallax View (1974) and Three Days of the Condor (1975), DiCaprio dyed his hair brown and wore brown contacts for the role.
 The film received mixed reviews from critics, and grossed $118 million against a budget of $67.5 million.